spring-attic/spring-data-services/doc/api/REST.md

       ]
     }

-If you want to resolve the links and retrieve the actual data of the linked entities, then you'd specify a URL fragment corresponding to the property name:
+If you want to resolve the links and retrieve the actual data of the linked entities, then you'd specify a URL query parameter(s) corresponding to the property name (the parameter name is configurable so could be "properties", "property", or "bob"):

-    curl -v -H "Accept: application/json" http://localhost:8080/baseurl/person/1#accounts
+    curl -v -H "Accept: application/json" http://localhost:8080/baseurl/person/1?p=accounts

     HTTP/1.1 200 OK
     Date: ...